Jaguar F-Type review - Reliability and safety

 Jaguar has amassed huge experience building aluminium chassis, and both the four-cylinder and V8 engines incorporate elements from the company's other models, so they certainly aren’t unknown quantities.

 Not enough owners rated their cars for the F-Type to be included in our Driver Power satisfaction survey.
-However, Jaguar finished an encouraging 9th out of 30 manufacturers, although it is has to be noted that almost a third of owners reported a fault of some kind with their vehicle.
+However, Jaguar finished an encouraging sixth out of 29 manufacturers.

 Two-stage stability control is standard across the range, ensuring that even inexperienced drivers won't be caught out by the powerful rear-wheel-drive F-Types in adverse conditions.
 The P300 adds an open differential with torque vectoring for even better grip, and the V8 models go one better with an advanced electronically controlled diff.
 The torque-on-demand four-wheel-drive system on AWD cars works brilliantly to flatter drivers and provide secure access to all that power.